psecio/websecio/_posts/2013/01/2013-01-28__Core-Concepts-Attack-Surface.md

 First off, if you have the luxury of doing so, it's much easier to **evaluate the surface during planning**.
 This gives you the extra benefit of making good choices about implementations that will both best suit the application and introduce the least amount of risk.
-This isn't just for new feautres, either.
-This kind of planning should also take place when refactoring the application - *especially* for when critcal components (like authorization or resource permissioning) are being reworked.
+This isn't just for new features, either.
+This kind of planning should also take place when refactoring the application - *especially* for when critical components (like authorization or resource permissioning) are being reworked.

 Secondly, if your application is pre-exisiting and you don't already have one, you should